 Ask yourself, where am I most comfortable?
 Do I work better at the coffee shop, at home or in the library?
-Sometimes a change in careers requires a change in scenery.
-So if you’re unemployed and at home all day, shake it up and take your laptop over to Starbucks.
-The goal is to be comfortable yet focused, so make sure to choose a workspace where you can tune into the job search and still tune out the distractions.
+Sometimes a change in careers requires a change in scenery--especially if the home is getting festive with family and friends.
+So if you’re at home all day, shake it up and take your laptop over to Starbucks (or somewhere else with free wifi).
+The goal is to be comfortable, yet focused, so make sure to choose a workspace where you can tune into the job search and still tune out the distractions.

+Decide how many hours you can dedicate to your search, and keep yourself accountable to that schedule.
 If you say you’ll be researching for one full hour, clock yourself to be sure you’re meeting that commitment.
-And that doesn’t include travel time to the library, having that latté in the middle or talking to the person at the table next to you.
-It’s an hour of work.
-Hard, focused work.
+And that doesn’t include travel time to the coffee shop, having that latté break or talking to the person at the table next to you.
+It’s an hour of work -- hard, focused work.
 Make sure to stick to your priorities, and tackle the most important things first thing in the morning when you’re fresh and ready to go.

-A good number to stick to for your job search is between 10-15 applications per week.
-There’s a stat that states only 35% of applicants are actually qualified for jobs they apply to, and since your resume should be tailored to each job opening, don’t waste your time on an application that will be sent to the wastebasket.
-Sure, you may have transferable or soft skills that can relate to the position, but if the job requires five years of experience and you’re a recent grad or have only two years under your belt, keep looking.
+About only 35% of applicants are actually qualified for jobs they apply to, and since your resume should be tailored to each job opening, don’t subject yourself to application fatigue by applying to positions you aren't qualified for--just to send out a resume.
+You may have transferable or soft skills that can relate to the position, but if the job requires five years of experience and you’re a recent grad or have only two years under your belt, keep looking.

 Sometimes going off the grid gets you back on track.
 The digital world is a time consuming one, with distractions at your finger tips, and they can interrupt the thoughtful work required for your job search.